 - This medicine may raise the chance of hip, spine, and wrist fractures in people with weak bones (osteoporosis).
 The chance may be higher if you take this medicine (lansoprazole orally disintegrating tablets) in high doses or for longer than a year, or if you are older than 50 years old.

 - Use care if you have risks for soft, brittle bones (osteoporosis).
 Some of these risks include drinking alcohol, smoking, taking steroids, taking drugs to treat seizures, or having family members with osteoporosis.
 Talk with your doctor about your risks of osteoporosis.

-- Low magnesium levels have rarely happened in people taking drugs like this one for at least 3 months.
-Most of the time, this has happened after 1 year of care.
-You will need to have your blood work checked if you will be taking this medicine (lansoprazole orally disintegrating tablets) for a long time or if you take certain other drugs like digoxin or water pills.
-Talk with your doctor.
+- Rarely, low magnesium levels have happened in people taking drugs like this one for at least 3 months.
+Most of the time, this happened after 1 year of treatment.
+You will need to have blood work if you take this medicine (lansoprazole orally disintegrating tablets) for a long time or with certain other drugs.

 - Long-term treatment (for instance longer than 3 years) with drugs like this one has rarely caused low vitamin B-12 levels.
 Talk with the doctor.

 - Lupus has happened with this medicine (lansoprazole orally disintegrating tablets), as well as lupus that has gotten worse in people who already have it.
 Tell your doctor if you have lupus.
 Call your doctor right away if you have signs of lupus like a rash on the cheeks or other body parts, sunburn easy, muscle or joint pain, chest pain or shortness of breath, or swelling in the arms or legs.